 Muscular Endurance (END)

-When you lift lighter weights for many reps (with very short rest intervals between movements), your muscles will feel the "burn" of lactic acid buildup in the bloodstream during a set.
-By training strategically on this block, athletes will increase their muscles' ability to "buffer" this acidic buildup, helping them endure longer bouts of exercise at higher levels of intensity.
+When you perform a high volume of lightweight or bodyweight movements with short rest intervals between sets or circuits, your muscles will feel the "burn" of metabolite buildup in the bloodstream as your body works to supply energy to working muscles.
+By training strategically on this block, athletes will increase their muscles' ability to "buffer" this buildup, helping them endure longer bouts of exercise at higher levels of intensity.
 Essentially, training for muscular endurance helps athletes compete for longer distances at higher speeds.
 Endurance athletes will see this block more frequently nearing the start of their competitive season or endurance event, to help create maximum training transfer from the weight room to the mat, pool, field, or course.

 This is just a snapshot, a general overview of what many programs (including Volt’s) look like.
 The order of blocks, their nomenclature, their length within the calendar year, and how often the cycles of blocks are repeated: these are all variables that can be adjusted to yield the desired result.
 And Volt does just that—but that’s for another post.